-College Constituency.
-Associated Colleges of Illinois serves a robust network of 23 member private, nonprofit, primarily residential colleges and universities.
-These institutions sustain an enduring commitment to mission-driven, liberal arts-based higher education in small, supportive environments that cultivate a sense of community — and where faculty make teaching their first priority.
-Collectively, ACI institutions enroll 58,000 undergraduate and graduate students at colleges and universities ranging in size from 550 to 5,800 students, many of whom are low-income, minority, and/or first in their families to pursue higher education.
-Once exclusively undergraduate-serving institutions, today, many ACI member offer a variety of graduate programs.
+College Constituency: Associated Colleges of Illinois serves a network of member private, nonprofit, primarily residential colleges and universities.
+These institutions sustain an enduring commitment to mission-driven, liberal arts and sciences-based higher education in small, supportive environments that cultivate a sense of community — and where faculty make teaching their first priority.
+Collectively, nearly 45,000 students attend ACI colleges and universities.
+Many students are low-income, minority, and/or first in their families to pursue higher education.
+Once exclusively undergraduate-serving institutions, today, many ACI members offer a variety of graduate programs.

-Enduring Value.
-ACI colleges offer excellent value.
-More than 93% of students enrolled at member institutions receive financial aid, resulting in an average net price of $19,179 – with many students paying far less.
-And while ACI colleges enroll a population of low-income students roughly comparable to Illinois’ public institutions, they are more productive than Illinois publics: The number of students completing degrees after four years is 18.5 percentage points higher at ACI colleges than at Illinois’ four-year publics.
+Enduring Value: ACI colleges offer excellent value.
+More than 93 percent of students enrolled at member institutions receive financial aid, resulting in an average net price of $19,179 – with many students paying far less.
+And while ACI colleges enroll a population of low-income students roughly comparable to Illinois’ public institutions, they are more productive than Illinois publics: The number of students completing degrees after four years is higher at ACI colleges than at Illinois’ four-year publics.

-Problem-Solving Programs.
-ACI programs address some of the nation’s most pressing education challenges, including helping motivated low-income, first-generation and minority students succeed in college through ACI’s Peer Mentoring Program and Scholarship Program.
+Problem-Solving Programs: ACI programs address some of the nation’s most pressing education challenges, including helping motivated low-income, first-generation and minority students succeed in college and careers through ACI’s Peer Mentoring Program, scholarship program and micro-internships.

 Associated Colleges of Illinois’ distinguished history is documented in a comprehensive book first published in 2002 during ACI’s 50th anniversary celebration and supplemented in 2012 to include the crucial decade from 2002 to 2012, when ACI transitioned from collaborative fundraising alone, to fundraising plus collaborative problem-solving.

-Associated Colleges of Illinois is supported by a dedicated professional staff, including specialists in non-profit management and finance, institutional advancement, marketing/communications, special events, and specific program areas, including student support services and teacher preparation.
+Associated Colleges of Illinois is supported by a dedicated professional staff, including specialists in nonprofit management and finance, institutional advancement, public relations and marketing, special events, and other program areas.Meet the Staff